Faculty Learning Communities

 Who to contact?

-Contact Bridget Arend if you are interested in facilitating a Faculty Learning Community next year.
+Contact our office if you have an idea or are interested in facilitating a Faculty Learning Community.